venergiac/venergiac.github.io/_posts/2025-01-01-agenticai.markdown

 # Microsoft Autogen

+Autogen is an open-source framework (by Microsoft Research) designed for creating agentic systems.
+This framework allows you to build multi-agent collaborations and LLM workflows efficiently.

 Below the courses:
 1. (AI Agentic Design Patterns with AutoGen by Coursera & Microsoft) [https://www.coursera.org/projects/ai-agentic-design-patterns-with-autogen]

 # crewAI

+CrewAI stands out as a leading agent-based AI framework, enabling rapid development of AI agents and seamless integration with the latest LLMs and your existing codebase.
+Trusted by major corporations such as Oracle, Deloitte, Accenture, and more, CrewAI is a reliable choice for many.

 Below the courses:
 1. (Multi AI Agent Systems with crewAI by DeepLearning.AI & CrewAI)[https://www.deeplearning.ai/short-courses/multi-ai-agent-systems-with-crewai/]